galexrt/ancientt/README.md

 ## Goals of this Project

 * A bit like Prometheus blackbox exporter which contains "definitions" for probes.
 The "tests" would be pluggable through a Golang interface.
-* "Runner" interface, e.g., for Kubernetes, Ansible, etc. The "runner" abstracts the "how it is run", e.g., for Kubernetes creates a Job, Ansible (download and) trigger a playbook to run the test.
+* "Runner" interface, e.g., for Kubernetes, Ansible, etc. The "runner" abstracts the "how it is run", e.g., for Kubernetes creates Pods and Jobs, Ansible to trigger a playbook to run the test.
-* Store result data in different formats, e.g., CSV, excel, MySQL
+* Store the result data in different formats, e.g., CSV, Excel, MySQL
-  * Up for discussion: graph database ([Dgraph](https://dgraph.io/)) and / or TSDB support
+  * Up for discussion: graph database ([Dgraph](https://dgraph.io/)) or TSDB support
 * "Visualization" for humans, e.g., possibility to automatically draw "shiny" graphs from the results.

 ## Development